-There are serious problems that arise from filing the wrong type of bankruptcy, filing at the wrong time, failing to properly plan for your bankruptcy, or failing to disclose assets and liabilities.
-These problems include losing your home or car, losing your tax refunds, involving family in your bankruptcy because you paid them money before filing, losing the ability to file any bankruptcy, being sued despite your bankruptcy and/or spending time in jail for bankruptcy fraud.
-Is this all worth the small, if any, additional financial outlay you would have made if you used a qualified, licensed attorney?
+There are serious problems that arise from filing the wrong type of bankruptcy, filing at the wrong time, failing to properly plan for your bankruptcy or failing to disclose assets and liabilities.
+These problems include losing your home or car, losing tax refunds, involving family in your bankruptcy because you paid them money before filing, losing the ability to file any bankruptcy, being sued despite your bankruptcy and/or spending time in jail for bankruptcy fraud.
+Is this all worth the small, if any, additional cost if you hired a qualified, licensed attorney?

 If you believe these problems could not happen to you – talk to anyone who has had problems with their bankruptcy.
-The stories abound.
+There are thousands of horror stories.
 The problem is that once you file a bankruptcy you cannot get out without a court order.

 Remember this is your life – your choice.
 Diane L. Drain